![]() |

 Section 593.240 Scholarship Repayments

-b) Service as a podiatric physician shall begin no later than 30 days after the licensure of the recipient to practice podiatric medicine.
-Service shall be deferred by the Department until the recipient completes a podiatric care residency; service shall begin no later than 30 days after completion.
+b) Service as a podiatric physician shall begin no later than 30 days after the recipient is licensed to practice podiatric medicine.
+The Department shall defer service until the recipient completes a podiatric care residency; service shall begin no later than 30 days after the recipient completes the residency.

 c) The recipient's internship, residency or other advanced clinical training does not qualify as service repayment of the scholarship obligation.

-1) Without such approval, time in practice at such a location shall not meet the scholarship recipient's service obligation.
+1) Without prior written approval from the Department, time in practice at such a location shall not meet the scholarship recipient's service obligation.

 3) Approval for a practice location is granted for the duration of the scholarship recipient's service obligation.